-HOMEWORK SET 6 Uniformly integrable martingales (and Doob's submartingale inequality) Martingale Theory with Applications, 1st teaching block, 2021 School of Mathematics, University of Bristol
+Doob's decomposition, uniformly integrable martingales, Doob's submartingale inequality Martingale Theory with Applications, 1st teaching block, 2023 School of Mathematics, University of Bristol

 Problems with •'s are to be handed in.
-These are due in Blackboard before noon on Wednesday, 15th December.
+These are due in Blackboard before noon on Thursday, 14th December.
 Please show your work leading to the result, not only the result.
 Each problem worth the number of •'s you see right next to it.
+Make sure you find all 20 •'s!